 Where to stay on a mid-range budget: Hollywood Celebrity Hotel ($170 a night for an executive king room) — This is a fantastic location, in the heart of Hollywood, but in a quiet area, so you’ll still be able to sleep at night.
 The staff are seriously lovely, putting everything they have into ensuring you have the trip of a lifetime, so it’s worth staying here for that alone.
 The rooms are clean, comfortable, and spacious.
 A true gem in Los Angeles

 Where to stay on a luxury budget: Plaza la Reina ($318 a night for a studio suite) — What an absolutely stunning hotel!
 You’re in a great, central location with some seriously beautiful rooms!
 The area is peaceful and laidback, and will have you feeling as though you’re in Southern Spain, as opposed to the heart of L.A.
 If your budget allows, I can’t recommend this place highly enough.

 Making the most of 3 Days in Los Angeles

 Included in this itinerary are all the sights, attractions, and areas that give visitors a well-rounded experience in the City of Los Angeles and surrounding areas.

 You may find yourself running out of time to complete each day’s itinerary, that’s ok.
 The attractions for each day are clustered in areas where things are relatively close to each other; this way you can pick and choose your destinations and make the most of your three days in Los Angeles.

 Author bio: Kristina Ritchie is a writer who was born in Australia and grew up in Africa.
 She was educated at Western Connecticut State University before finding her home in Southern California.
 She writes creatively on a variety of topics including holistic lifestyle, travel, and adventure writing.
-Having visited over 15 counties and 48 states, along with thousands of miles on the trail with a backpack, Kristina continues to explore and write as often as possible.
+Having visited 15 countries and 48 states, along with thousands of miles on the trail with a backpack, Kristina continues to explore and write as often as possible.